 Machine tool technology is an area of constant improvement and innovation.
-At Cobb Tool, we strive to keep up with this ever-evolving landscape to assure that we continue to meet your needs and expectations.
+At Cobb Tool, we strive to keep up with this ever-evolving equipment landscape to assure that we continue to meet the demands of our customers’ projects.
 Our goal is to update our shop with a new machine each year.

 We have three categories of equipment in our shop – and bring one or all of them to bear to meet your specific machining needs.